soham2008xyz/sohambanerjee.me/_drafts/2020-06-26-clean-code-laravel.md

 tags: featured development laravel tutorials
 image: /assets/article_images/2020-06-26-clean-code-laravel/henri-l-CHt4BMi0-Is-unsplash.jpg
 image2: /assets/article_images/2020-06-26-clean-code-laravel/henri-l-CHt4BMi0-Is-unsplash-min.jpg
+excerpt:
+  In this post, I'll list tactics you can use to write cleaner code in Laravel.
+As you use them repeatedly, you'll develop a sense for what's good code and what's bad code.
+I'll also sprinkle some general Laravel code advice in between these tactics.
 ---
 In this post, I'll list tactics you can use to write cleaner code in Laravel.
 As you use them repeatedly, you'll develop a sense for what's good code and what's bad code.
 I'll also sprinkle some general Laravel code advice in between these tactics.